Skip to Content

 If you can get it, this Indian fish fry is delicious with silver pomfret.

-You could use other fish too such as sea bass and bream but the delicate flavour and texture of silver pomfret is my all time favourite.
+You could use other fish too for this fish fry such as sea bass and bream but the delicate flavour and texture of silver pomfret is my all time favourite.

 Indian fish fry